 • Football • Basketball • Trekking

 • Fitness Training • Badminton • Athletics

-We also offer GCSE Physical Education for students in Key Stage 4, we use the EDEXCEL examining board for this.
+We also offer GCSE Physical Education for students in Key Stage 4, we use the OCR examining board for this.
 The syllabus combines both theory and practical examination, all completed at the centre.
 Benefits include:

 Develops knowledge and understanding through practical application

 Performance Analysis Assessment and support materials are designed to allow a large section of the content to be taught in a practical way thus allowing theory to be understood through practice.

 Encourages a holistic understanding of PE